mhoofman/wordpress-heroku/README.md

 # WordPress Heroku

-This project is a template for getting [WordPress](http://wordpress.org/) up and running on [Heroku](http://www.heroku.com/).
-It comes with [PostgreSQL for WordPress](http://wordpress.org/extend/plugins/postgresql-for-wordpress/) pre-installed in order to use Heroku's existing Postgres backend.
+This project is a template for installing and running [WordPress](http://wordpress.org/) on [Heroku](http://www.heroku.com/).
+The repository comes bundled with [PostgreSQL for WordPress](http://wordpress.org/extend/plugins/postgresql-for-wordpress/) and [WP Read-Only](http://wordpress.org/extend/plugins/wpro/).

 Installation
 ============